-This is how to cook fall apart sirloin tip roast and gravy in the oven or slow cooker!
-A fork tender beef protein packed meal that is low carb but packed with flavor.
+Fall apart sirloin tip roast with gravy in the oven is here!
+Fork tender beef protein packed meal that is low carb but packed with flavor.
+Fresh is best but I have also shared how to cook a frozen roast in the oven in case you need that too.

 We’re going to add a sort of dry rub to the outside of this first.
 It will cook in a bit of liquid which will essentially steam it to tender.
-A Dutch Oven is best to make this if you ask me.
+A Dutch Oven is best to to bake this in the oven if you ask me.
 The cast iron keeps the temperature even and high the whole time.
 It has a heavy lid that traps it in nicely too.

-If you don’t have one of these that is okay.
+If you don’t have a Dutch Oven that is okay.
 You could use a roasting pan but would need a lid or a thick piece of foil on top.
 You don’t want it open and uncovered or the outside will dry out before the center is tender enough to pull apart.
+I feel like baking this cut in the oven, sealed, gets it the most tender so that is what we’re going with.

 Another nice thing about using this pot (same as with Instant Pot sirloin tip roast) is you can sear the meat at the beginning if you like.
 Then you can thicken the broth into gravy at the end.
 Just transfer from the stovetop to the oven and back again so there is less to clean up.
 You can keep the browned stuck on bits inside too for the most flavor possible.